Gene technology regulation

 Opportunity to have your say

 The Government welcomes feedback on changes to these rules and encourages you to have your say at Select Committee.
-We will publish the Select Committee dates here when they are confirmed.
+The Health Select Committee is calling for submissions on the Gene Technology Bill 2024.
+The closing date for submissions is 11.59pm on Monday, 17 February 2025.

 More information